Ecampus/tes-xapi/attendance-recipe.markdown

 **context.instructor**: the agent who was conducting the now closed event.
 It is usually the same agent as the actor, but not always.

-**timestamp**: the datetime when that the event was closed.
+**timestamp**: the datetime when the event was closed.

-**result**: (optional) how long the event lasted for (taking into accumulated adjournment times).
+**result.duration**: (optional) how much time has elasped during the event (not including periods when the event was adjourned).

+**result.response**: (optional) a short summary of the event.
+The content of this summary is not defined by this recipe.

+**result.success**: (optional) whether or not the event was considered by the person closing the event to have been a success.

+**result.completion**: (optional) if included, this should be 'true'.

-This is where you record the final "result" of the attendance, too.
-For example, the result of a meeting:
+For example, the result of a meeting might be:

 ```js
 "result": {